 - salt and pepper, to taste

-- In a large pot, sauté minced garlic and ginger in 2 tbsp coconut oil for about 2 minutes.** Add turmeric and red curry paste, and sauté spices for about 2 more minutes.
+- In a large pot, sauté onion in oil or water until translucent, about 5 mins.
+Add minced garlic and ginger and sauté for about 2 more minutes.
+Add turmeric and red curry paste, and sauté spices for about 2 more minutes, until fragrant.

 - Add the peeled and diced squash, and toss to coat in spices.
 Brown for 5 minutes.**

-- Once squash is browned, add coconut milk, water, and chickpeas.
+- Once squash is browned, add coconut milk, water or broth, and chickpeas.
 Bring to a simmer and turn down the heat to medium low.
 Cover the pot and simmer for 15 minutes, until squash can be pierced with a fork.
 Add more water as needed if you would like a thinner consistency.

 - Remove from heat, stir in cilantro and lime juice.
 Serve immediately alongside rice, quinoa, or cauliflower rice!